Butter Beans Red Curry | FoodByMaria Recipes

 • Healthy: Full of healthy ingredients, this red curry is healthy and nutritious for a cold winter day

-Close-up of butter beans red curry
+Close-up of curry butter beans recipe

 Butter Beans: Butter beans are also widely known as lima beans, named for the capital city of their country of origin, Peru.
-Butter beans are high in protein and fibre, and they’re a great source of carbs while still being low in fat.
+Butter beans are high in protein and fiber, and they’re a great source of carbs while still being low in fat.
 They’re high in folate, and iron too!

 1. Preheat the oven to 375F.